Examples of Mobile Applications with Circular Vibe

-Today our collection is dedicated to mobile interfaces with expressed circular vibe that naturally add to UI smoothness, more usability and allure.
+Today our collection is dedicated to mobile interfaces with an expressed circular vibe that naturally add to UI smoothness, more usability and allure.

-Lock Screen Concept by Eli Williamson uses picturesque photo background to attract users’ attention.
+Lock Screen Concept by Eli Williamson uses a picturesque photo background to attract users’ attention.
 Narrow stretched typography, outline circular graphics and prevailing white color add to app elegance and space.

 Timer by Cüneyt ŞEN has a green luminous vibe.
 Almost neon-like icons and circles with light effects distinctly stand out on dark monochromatic background.